-(2) Within 30 days after the recommendation pursuant to paragraph (1), the officer providing conservatorship investigation shall file a copy of his or her report with the court making the recommendation in the probate conservatorship.

-(d) If the officer providing conservatorship investigation concurs with the recommendation of the professional person, pursuant to subdivision (a) or (b), or the court, pursuant to subdivision (c), he or she shall petition the superior court in the patient's county of residence of the patient to establish conservatorship.
+- (2) Within 30 days after the recommendation pursuant to paragraph (1), the The officer providing conservatorship investigation shall file a copy of his or her report with the court making the recommendation in the probate conservatorship. - (d) If the officer providing conservatorship investigation concurs with the recommendation of the professional person, pursuant to subdivision (a) or (b), or the court, pursuant to subdivision (c), he or she shall petition the superior court in the patient's county of residence to establish conservatorship. - (e) If temporary conservatorship is indicated, that fact shall be alternatively pleaded in the petition.
+The officer providing conservatorship investigation or other county officer or employee designated by the county shall act as the temporary conservator. - SEC.
+3. Section 5354 of the Welfare and Institutions Code is amended to read: